FIVE MOST SURPRISING FINDS

 For Black Americans, the degree meant to close the wealth gap is widening it.
 Black college graduates leave school with an average of $25,000 more in student loan debt than their white counterparts (Scott-Clayton, Brookings Institution, 2018).
 Four years after graduation, that gap has not narrowed.
 It has exploded to approximately $53,000.

 Black graduates are more likely to pursue graduate school, taking on more debt.
 They are more likely to enter lower-paying fields.
-And they earn less than white graduates in the same fields due to documented wage discrimination (BLS, Current Population Survey, 2023).
+They earn less than white graduates in the same fields due to documented wage discrimination (BLS, Current Population Survey, 2023).
 The degree did not equalize.
 The degree, loaded with debt and paired with lower returns, became a trap.

 The Puzzle